Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Exponential decay of correlation and error terms for arithmetic quotients of Bruhat-Tits trees

 As in the beginning of Section \ref{subsec:BruhatTitstrees}, let $K_v$ be a non-Archimedean local field, with valuation $v$, valuation ring $\OOO_v$, choice of uniformiser $\pi_v$, and residual field $k_v$ of order $q_v$.
 Let $\Ga$ be a lattice of the Bruhat-Tits tree $\XX_v$ of $(\PGL_2,K_v)$.
 In this Section, we discuss the error terms estimates that we will use in Part \ref{sect:arithappli}.

-In part in order to simplify the references, we start by summarizing in the next statement the only results from the geometric Part \ref{part:equid} of this book, on geometric equidistribution and counting problems, that we will use in this algebraic Part \ref{sect:arithappli}.
-We state it with the normalisation which will be useful there (see Section \ref{subsec:volcomputBruhatTitstrees}).
+Partly in order to simplify the references, we start by summarizing in the next statement the only results from the geometric Part \ref{part:equid} of this book, on geometric equidistribution and counting problems, that we will use in this algebraic Part \ref{sect:arithappli}.
+We state it with the normalisation introduced in Section \ref{subsec:volcomputBruhatTitstrees} which will be useful in what follows.